What is Natural Language Understanding (NLU)?

 You can reduce costs and internal effort

 Your software can take a statistical sample of recorded calls and perform speech recognition after transcribing the calls to text using machine translation.
 The NLU-based text analysis can link specific speech patterns to negative emotions and high effort levels.
-Using predictive modelling algorithms, you can identify these speech patterns automatically in forthcoming calls and recommend a response from your customer service representatives as they are on the call to the customer.
+Using predictive modeling algorithms, you can identify these speech patterns automatically in forthcoming calls and recommend a response from your customer service representatives as they are on the call to the customer.
 This reduces the cost to serve with shorter calls, and improves customer feedback.